camunda/camunda-docs/docs/reference/grpc.md

 ### `ThrowError` RPC

 Throw an error to indicate that a business error is occurred while processing the job.
-The error is identified by an error code and is handled by an error catch event in the workflow with the same error code.
+The error is identified by an error code and is handled by an error catch event in the process with the same error code.

 #### Input: `ThrowErrorRequest`